Cavity Wall Insulation Removal

 1. When the property is built or altered, lumps of mortar or debris may become wedged between the cavity or on top of wall ties enabling water to penetrate through the outside skin onto your internal walls.

-In order to rule out condensation we often advise our customers to invest in a hygrometer.
+In order to rule out condensation we often advise our customers to invest in a Hygrometer.
 This displays the humidity levels in the room and the dew point at which condensation occurs.
 The ideal humidity level should be around 30-50% we often recommend 50% which is the most comfortable level.

 If you find the humidity levels are high then you can take the relevant steps to reduce humidity simply by opening windows when cooking, drying clothes and showering or by investing in a dehumidifier.
-Alternatively a member of team can advise on increasing ventilation with some of the different products we have available.
+Alternatively a member of our team can advise on increasing ventilation with some of the different products we have available.

 Coastal Wall Ties work on domestic properties in Sussex and Hampshire and we welcome contract enquiries from managing agents, architects and building contractors.
 We are fully insured and work to the highest industry standards with an insurance-backed guarantee.
 We are up to date and fully compliant with the latest Health and Safety regulations.

 Contact us for professional damp specialist advice on all your cavity wall insulation removal and damp proofing needs in Sussex and Hampshire